Symmetric observations without symmetric causal explanations: Certificates of incompatibility

+A possible way to obtain certificates of incompatibility is to perform variable elimination on the set of positivity constraints $\{p_\text{inf}(a_0,\dots,a_k)\geq 0\}_{a_0,\dots,a_k}$ using only positive coefficients, since by definition these combinations are positive for all probability distributions compatible with the inflation under consideration.
+By doing so in the seven-sided inflation described in Fig.~\ref{fig:inflation} (see Appendix \ref{app:elimination} for details), one arrives at the fact that all distributions that admit a symmetric realization and for which $6E_1+5E_2+1\geq 0$, $13E_1-1\geq 0$ and $13E_1^2-10E_2-3\geq0$ are true satisfy

+The auxiliary conditions $6E_1+5E_2+1\geq 0$, $13E_1-1\geq 0$ and $13E_1^2-10E_2-3\geq0$ arise from the elimination process and limit the space of distributions that can be proved incompatible.
+However, as we show in Fig. \ref{fig:7cert} in Appendix \ref{app:elimination}, for the case under study they do not restrict significantly the set of distributions that can be tested.
+When substituting $E_1=E_1^c\approx0.1753$ and $E_2=-1/3$ we obtain that $6E_1+5E_2+1\approx0.3851$, $13E_1-1\approx1.2789$, and $13E_1^2-10E_2-3\approx0.7328$, while Eq.~\eqref{eq:7cert} evaluates to approximately $-0.048$.
+We depict the set of distributions that violate Eq.~\eqref{eq:7cert} in light blue in Fig.~\ref{fig:results}.

-\paragraph*{Certificates of incompatibility.---} A convenient property of linear programs is Farkas' lemma, which states that every linear program either has a solution or there exists a certificate (findable by linear programming) that there is no solution.
-In the context of inflation, certificates of infeasibility can generally be understood as Bell-like inequalities \cite{bell1964} that separate (relaxations of) the set of distributions that can be produced in a given scenario from (a subset of) those that cannot.
+The process of variable elimination becomes tedious as the number of elements in the probability distribution increases.
+In order to find certificates of incompatibility in a more systematic manner, we can use Farkas' lemma, which states that, for every linear program, either a solution exists or there exists a certificate (findable by linear programming) that there is no solution.

-The constraints \eqref{eq:iden} are known in the literature as linearized polynomial constraints \cite{pozas2022b,alexthesis}, and they are examples of constraints that lead to certificates of infeasibility that are only applicable to the distribution under scrutiny \cite{pozas2022b}.
-In order to obtain certificates that apply to other distributions, one can either follow the prescriptions of \cite{pozas2022b}, or can alternatively relax Eq.~\eqref{eq:iden} to constraints on only the marginals that can be associated to (products of) marginals in the original network.
+The constraints \eqref{eq:iden1} and \eqref{eq:iden2} are known in the literature as linearized polynomial constraints \cite{pozas2022b} and they are examples of constraints that lead to certificates of infeasibility that are only applicable to the distribution under scrutiny \cite{pozas2022b}.
+In order to obtain certificates that apply to other distributions, one can either follow the prescriptions of Ref.~\cite{pozas2022b} or alternatively relax Eqs.~\eqref{eq:iden1} and \eqref{eq:iden2} to constraints on only the marginals that can be associated with (products of) marginals in the original network.
 For instance, in the inflation in Fig.~\ref{fig:inflation}, these constraints are